YunoHost/doc/dkim.md

 chown -Rv opendkim:opendkim /etc/opendkim*
 ```

-And finally, we restart everything :
+And finally, we restart everything:
 ```bash
 sudo service opendkim restart
 sudo service postfix restart
 ```

-To test if it is all working well (don't forget that the DNS propagation can take a bit of take....) you can simply send an email to check-auth@verifier.port25.com and a reply will be received.
+To test if it is all working well (don't forget that the DNS propagation can take a bit of take…) you can simply send an email to check-auth@verifier.port25.com and a reply will be received.
 If everything works correctly you should see DKIM check: pass under Summary of Results.

 You can also go to http://www.mail-tester.com

-Lastly, don't forget to add a SPF key in your DNS such as :
+Lastly, don't forget to add a SPF key in your DNS such as:
 ```bash
 DOMAIN.TLD 300 TXT "v=spf1 a:DOMAIN.TLD mx ?all"
 ```